 The Hero & The Heroine

-Steve is not only a soldier, a spy, a cowboy, a former Comanche ally, but he’s a wealthy ranchero of mixed American and Spanish-Mexican descent.
-He is muy hombre, as you shall see.
+Steve is a soldier, a spy, a cowboy, and a Comanche ally.
+He’s a wealthy ranchero of mixed American and Spanish-Mexican descent.
+He is muy hombre, as we shall see.

 The lovely Virginia Brandon returns to the United States from France, where she had been raised in a convent.
-Her widowed father has remarried a much young younger and lovely woman.
+Her widowed father has remarried a gorgeous woman young woman.
+Much, much younger.

 Senator Brandon has interests in Mexico, particularly with the controlling government of Emperor Maximillian.
-Steve, who is against the French, is charged to accompany the Brandons.
-He plans to draw them into a trap with the help of some bandidos.
+Steve–who is against the French–is charged with accompanying the Brandons across the country.
+He plans to draw them into a trap with the help of some Bandidos.
 The plot takes off from here.